istio/istio.io/content/en/docs/ambient/install/helm/all-in-one/index.md

 ## Uninstall

-You can uninstall Istio and its components by uninstalling the charts installed above.
+You can uninstall Istio and its components by uninstalling the chart installed above.

-1.
+1. Uninstall all Istio components

     {{< text syntax=bash snip_id=delete_ambient_aio >}}
     $ helm delete ambient -n istio-system
     {{< /text >}}